conduktor/conduktor-docs/docs/gateway/configuration/env-variables.md

 ## Internal topics

 As the Gateway is stateless, it uses Kafka topics to store its internal state.
 The following environment variables can be used to configure these topics.
+Gateway will automatically create these topcis if they are missing, and it has permission to do so.
+You can also create them independetenly of Gateway, but when doing so please ensure they are configured as described below.

 ### Internal State

-To keep the Gateway instances stateless, internal state is stored in Kafka topics.
+Firstly, there are some general configuration settings for the Gateway internal state management which apply to all topics used.

 | **Environment variable**                        | **Description**                                                                                                                                                                                     | **Default value**                 |
 |-------------------------------------------------|-----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|-----------------------------------|